theo-armour/agenda/3-0-entities/0-sensay/2025-05-21-theo-grief-tech reply.md

 ## First impressions

-Given the name and what I see on "Forget Mer Not"
+Given the name and what I see on "Forget Mr Not"

 * The target audience (client) is is a son or daughter or a very close relative or friend of a special person
 * Given the name "Grief Tech" the special person (subject) has recently died or is about to die.

 ## Observations